arcanis/pnp-webpack-plugin/README.md

     plugins: [
       PnpWebpackPlugin,
     ],
-    symlinks: false,
   },
   resolveLoader: {
     plugins: [
       PnpWebpackPlugin.moduleLoader(module),
     ],
-    symlinks: false,
   },
 };
 ```

 The `resolve` entry will take care of correctly resolving the dependencies required by your program, and the `resolveLoader` entry will help Webpack find the location of the loaders on the disk.
 Note that in this case, all loaders will be resolved relative to the package containing your configuration.

-The `symlinks` part, while not required strictly speaking, avoids problems with the way Webpack automatically resolves symlinks to their absolute paths (to mimic what Node does in its default resolution rules).
-PnP typically doesn't use symlinks, except for some packages of the dependency tree that have peer dependencies.

 In case part of your configuration comes from third-party packages that use their own loaders, make sure they use `require.resolve` - this will ensure that the resolution process is portable accross environments (including when Plug'n'Play isn't enabled), and prevent it from relying on undefined behaviors: